 Instructions

-Put diced eggplant into a bowl and drizzle with 2 tbsp. oil.
-Toss to combine and season with freshly ground pepper and a pinch or two of dry oregano.
+Put the diced eggplant into a bowl and drizzle with two tablespoons of extra virgin olive oil.
+Toss to combine and season with freshly ground pepper and a pinch or two of dried oregano.

-Transfer eggplant to a parchment-lined baking sheet and bake for about 20 minutes.
-Transfer to a rack; set aside.
+• Place the eggplant cubes on a parchment-lined baking sheet and bake for about 20 minutes.
+Transfer to a rack and set aside.

 • Meanwhile, bring a large pot of salted water to a boil.
 Add the pasta and cook until just al dente, about 10 minutes.

-Drain pasta and transfer 3 cups to the eggplant sauce.
-Adjust seasoning to your liking; see if it needs a little salt.
-Add some fresh basil and a pinch or two of chili flakes (optional).
+Drain the pasta and transfer three cups to the skillet.
+Mix with the sauce and adjust the seasoning to your liking; see if it needs some salt, add some fresh basil and a pinch or two of chili flakes (optional).

 Toss and serve in bowls with some chopped fresh basil on top and a generous amount of parmesan cheese.